manzik/GANN-Lab/README.md

-## GANN Lab: Experiment showing agents navigating through user-created world using Genetic Algorithm + Artificial Neural Networks
+## GANN Lab: Experiment showing agents navigating through a user-created world using Genetic Algorithm + Artificial Neural Networks
 This project is a demonstration of how agents controlled using artificial neural networks can learn to survive in a virtual programmed world through generations using genetic algorithm.

 You can **access the project at [https://github.mohsenyousefian.com/GANN-Lab/](https://github.mohsenyousefian.com/GANN-Lab/)**